turntabl/Docs/source/index.html.md

 }
 ```

-This endpoint is used to retrieves a specific employee's project.
+This endpoint is used to retrieve a specific employee's project.

 ### HTTP Request